germanfgv/firecrest-v2/docs/getting_started/README.md

 ```

-### Examples
+### API call examples

 > [!NOTE]
 > We use for these examples [curl](https://curl.se/) and [jq](https://jqlang.org/) commands

 > [!NOTE]
 > In this dev environment there are 2 clusters for testing: `cluster-slurm-ssh` and `cluster-slurm-api`.
-We will use the first in this example
+We will use the first one in this example